rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_handlers.html).

-Handlers allow to launch operations, like restarting a service, when changes occur.
+When changes occur, handlers are allowed to launch operations, like restarting a service.

-A module, being idempotent, a playbook can detect that there has been a significant change on a remote system, and thus trigger an operation in reaction to this change.
-A notification is sent at the end of a playbook task block, and the reaction operation will be triggered only once even if several tasks send the same notification.
+A module, being idempotent, a playbook can detect that there has been a significant change on a remote system and thus trigger an operation in reaction to this change.
+A notification is sent at the end of a playbook task block, and the reaction operation will be triggered only once, even if several tasks send the same notification.

 ![Handlers](images/handlers.png)

 For example, several tasks may indicate that the `httpd` service needs to be restarted due to a change in its configuration files.
-But the service will only be restarted once to avoid multiple unnecessary starts.
+However, the service will only be restarted once to avoid multiple unnecessary starts.

 ```bash
 - name: template configuration file